Bitcoinite/RaspiBolt/raspibolt_76_monitor_disk_health.md

 ```

 * We can now do a quick health info.
--d specifies the type of device as found above, so sat for SATA;
+--device (or -d) specifies the type of device as found above, so sat for SATA;
--H check the device to report its SMART 'Health' status.
+--health (or -H)  checks the device to report its SMART 'Health' status.
-The test should show PASSED.
+The test should show the result PASSED.

 ```bash
 $ sudo smartctl -d sat -H /dev/sda